-- 13.4 Upon receiving an Appeal, the Council (excluding any members who have a conflict of interest) must promptly appoint an Appeal Board. - 13.5 The Appeal Board shall consist of five people, all of whom must be: - (a) at least 18 years old; - (b) familiar with the Election Code: - (c) free of any conflict of interest; and - (d) willing and available to serve as Appeal Board members. - 13.6 At least two of the Appeal Board members will not be Nak'azdli Band members. - 13.7 On the same day as it appoints the Appeal Board, the Council will provide the Appeal Board members with a copy of the Appeal including all supporting evidence.
+- 13.4 Upon receiving an Appeal, the Council (excluding any members who have a conflict of interest)1 must promptly appoint an Appeal Board. - 13.5 The Appeal Board shall consist of five people, all of whom must be: - (a) at least 18 years old; - (b) familiar with the Election Code; - (c) free of any conflict of interest;1 and - (d) willing and available to serve as Appeal Board members. - 13.6 At least two of the Appeal Board members will not be Nak'azdli Whut'en members. - 13.7 On the same day as it appoints the Appeal Board, the Council will provide the Appeal Board members with a copy of the Appeal including all supporting evidence. - 13.8 The Appeal Board will remain in existence until it renders its decision. - Any Appeal Board member who resigns from the Appeal Board must do so in writing and deliver the resignation to the Band Office. - 13.10 The Appeal Board will continue to function as long as it still counts at least three members. - 13.11 If the Appeal Board no longer counts three members, the Council will appoint a new Appeal Board, which may include any of the prior Appeal Board members, and the Appeal will start over.

-&lt;sup>1 The Term "conflict of interest" is defined in the Chief and Council Terms of Reference.
+1 The Term "conflict of interest" is defined in the Chief and Council Terms of Reference.
 See "Appendix D".